-In this section, you can read how to stay healthy while you are pregnant (page 6) and what you can do about health issues that commonly occur in pregnancy (page 13).
+In this section, you can read what you can do to stay as healthy as possible while you are pregnant (page 6) and what you can do about health issues that commonly occur in pregnancy (page 13).
 It also discusses the rules that apply if you work during pregnancy (page 15).